NicolasBernaerts/debian-scripts/heatzy/README.md

 <i>heatzy-mqtt-gateway</i> is simple script that acts as a gateway service between Heatzy servers and a simple MQTT broker.

-Your Heatzy pilot devices are then managed like some simple MQTT controlled IOT.
+Your Heatzy pilote devices can then be managed like simple MQTT controlled IOTs.

 This opens lots of possibilities with most domotic solutions (OpenHab, Domoticz, ...).